-At one point in my Christian life I became pessimistic.
+For a season, I became pessimistic.
 The pastor of every church I had attended corrupted and destroyed his ministry.
-Some of them destroyed the church God entrusted to their care.
+Some of them the congregation down with them.
 When church number five failed, my son snickered and announced, “Mom, you are a church curse!”
 Nothing like words of encouragement from the fruit of my womb to brighten my day.

 God graciously gave me a period of rest.
 A kindly shepherd faithfully tended our little flock for seven years.
 Little did I know, how much I needed that rest to survive the ten-year desert that followed the kind shepherd’s resignation?
 After the shock of losing our pastor subsided, the church searched high and low for an adequate replacement.